preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/quick-search-612/index.rst

-Quick Search settings in Omnia 6.12
+Quick Search settings
 ==============================================

 The settings avilable here are valid in all places where Quick Search is available, both from menus and in the Search block.
-This page describes the settings in Omnia 6.12 and later.

 General
 ****************